Works

 Dorothy Pfeiffer, 1964

-John Geoffrey Carruthers Little was born on February 20, 1928, in Montreal, Quebec.
+John Geoffrey Caruthers Little (February 20, 1928-October 28, 2024) was born in Montreal, Quebec.
 His artistic education commenced at the Art Association of Montreal, where he studied under the esteemed artists Arthur Lismer and Goodridge Roberts from 1945 to 1947.
 Eager to expand his horizons, he ventured to New York City in 1947, where he immersed himself in the vibrant artistic community of the Art Students' League.

 John Little; Looking East on Duluth Street